alexiszamanidis/dotfiles/README.md

 | Name   | Flag | Default | Description                                        |
 | ------ | ---- | ------- | -------------------------------------------------- |
 | VSCODE | \-v  | false   | This option is used for updating vscode extensions |

-### Ansible

-You can check out my [Ansible repository](https://github.com/alexiszamanidis/ansible) that installs many useful packages and applications.
-I combine these two repositories to set up a new Ubuntu System.